 Best time to visit Beloon Eco Village: Depending on the activities that the tourists are interested in, Beloon can be visited all throughout the year.
 The monsoons are nice for enjoying the riverside and watching the dark clouds rolling over the green fields, the winters are excellent for bird watching and the rest of the year is filled with all sorts of festivals and fun.

 Lodging and dining facilities at Beloon Eco Village: Beloon Eco Village offers incredible accommodation facilities suiting your taste and requirements.
-Here, you would get the true feel of residing in an Indian village by staying in a traditional village mud house.
-Don’t be apprehensive about living in a mud house, as these are two-storied houses made of local materials, with facilities like neat western bathrooms, availability of 24-hrs water and electrical service and a hygienic kitchen with arrangements for you to cook.
-The Beloon Eco Lodge is our Preferred Property, so you can avail discounts if you book it through us.
+Here, you would get the true feel of residing in an Indian village.
+There are 2 waterfront cottages with 4 triple bedded rooms.
+All rooms are decked with facilities like neat western bathrooms, availability of 24-hrs water and electrical service and other modern arrangements.

 Another interesting way to stay and enjoy Beloon Eco Village is tent camping in the middle of grasslands in the winters.
 These tents can accommodate 4-6 persons at a time, and can be placed at a preferred location as per the guest’s demand.
 The food available here is essentially clean and delicious traditional Bengali cuisine.
 Depending on the demand of the guests, even some western foods are also available here.
 The main food that is available here are the freshly caught local fish, and freshly picked fruits and vegetables from the gardens.